Macmillan's Routes from Diagnosis

 What is it?

-Routes from Diagnosis is an approach which links and analyses routinely collected data, such as Cancer Registry data and Hospital Episode Statistics.
-It allows us to map the cancer journey from diagnosis to death describing the health outcomes that patients experience.
-This can include survival times as well as the rate and frequency of cancer and non related cancer morbidities.
+By linking and analysing routinely collected data, such as Cancer Registry data and Hospital Episode Statistics, it allows us to map the cancer journey from diagnosis to death or continued survival, describing the health outcomes that patients experience.
+This can include survival times as well as the rate and frequency of cancer, and non-cancer related morbidities.

 Why is it important?